monome/docs/docs/modular/teletype/JFTT1.md

 The commands outlined in this tutorial build on established conventions in the Teletype language.
 If you’re new to or rusty with Teletype, it’d be best to start with a review of the original [Teletype Studies for 1.x](https://monome.org/docs/modular/teletype/studies-1/).

-Just Type comes pre-installed since Just Friends v3 (late 2017).
+Just Type comes pre-installed since Just Friends v3 (late 2017).
 Get the update [here](https://www.whimsicalraps.com/pages/jf-latest-version) if you have an early JF with the silver & green landscape backplate.

 Just Type also requires [Teletype 2.0+](https://monome.org/docs/modular/update/).
 Any 2.x+ commands in the accompanying musical examples will be explained and hyperlinked to reference points in the [manual](https://monome.org/docs/modular/teletype/manual/).

+And of course you'll need to connect an ii cable between the TT and JF.
+If you have more than 3 modules on your ii bus you will likely need a TT bus board to ensure the electrical levels are correct.

 ## Practical Magic

 Let's start with some old pals: triggers.

 In the Teletype language, triggers are controlled with the command `TR` and two parameters: the hardware output (*1* through *4*) and its on/off state (*1* or *0*).